Find Affordable College Courses

 The following schools top our list of the Most Popular Health & Medical Administrative Services Bachelor's Degree Colleges.

 Our 2023 rankings named Southern Illinois University Carbondale the most popular school in Illinois for health and medical administrative services students working on their bachelor’s degree.
-Located in the city of Carbondale, SIUC is a public college with a large student population.
+Located in the city of Carbondale, SIUC is a public school with a fairly large student population.

 Women make up 72% of the health and medical administrative services majors at the school.